 Spinal manipulations for cervicogenic headaches: a systematic review of randomized clinical trials

-Three articles on PainSci cite Posadzki 2011: 1.
+Three pages on PainSci cite Posadzki 2011: 1.
 The Complete Guide to Chronic Tension Headaches 2.
 What Happened To My Barber?
 3. Does Spinal Manipulation Work?

 PainSci notes on Posadzki 2011: